antonyho/musify/README.md

 #### CoverArtArchive API Library
 Same reason as above, as MusicBrainz has endorsed a [Java library](https://github.com/lastfm/coverartarchive-api) provided by last.fm.
 I am keeping my own RestClient implementation for your reference again.
 With the same philosophy, I would remove my unused RestClient implementation if this is not a coding challenge.

+#### Usage of RestClient
+This project is using `org.springframework.web.client.RestClient` instead of the well known `RestTemplate` for MusicBrainz API integration.
+It is a modern REST client than `RestTemplate`.
+But it is still very new and not as flexible as `RestTemplate`.
+For example, it cannot handle redirected HTTP request.
+The project is using `RestTemplate` in the Wikipedia API client, due to the HTTP redirect issue.
+The usage of `RestClient` shall be discarded and to adopt the usage of `RestTemplate` with better reliability.
+But with concern on completion time, this small change is not done.

 ## Usage Instructions